chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

 Flow monkeys
 ------------

-In terms of automated messages, the user experience is defined in terms of "pages" - collections of messages sent by the bot to user.
+What about actually building a bot?
+The user experience is defined in terms of "pages" - collections of messages sent by the bot to user.
 These are typically followed by a collection of quick response buttons which send the user to a different page.
 The user is thus